 When there are major updates to Muse it is a good idea to delete this file before redeploying your Muse site to BC.
 An example, when Muse went from templates to different versions of templates for "Desktop", "Tablet", and "Mobile".

 Accessing BC CMS Features on Muse Sites

 If you ever wondered where all the Business Catalyst features went when working with a website that was published by Muse?
 Chances are that the "Enable online content editing (incompatible with Muse)" checkbox is unchecked.
 To access this, go to "My Details" found under your name in the top right.
-See screenshot below for location on the page.

 Chicago Adobe Business Catalyst User Group